Capnography is the numerical measurement and visualization of end-expiratory carbon dioxide.

 Phase II: a very rapid increase in the expiratory carbon dioxide peak, representing the exhalation of mixed air.

 Phase III (Plateau phase): reflects the alveolar expiratory flow (a slight increase in peak expiratory carbon dioxide), which occurs at the height of end-expiratory carbon dioxide (ETCO2).

 In this phase, the maximum expiratory carbon dioxide is close to the tension of alveolar carbon dioxide (PACO2).

 Emergency physicians are always looking for a reliable, non-invasive instrument to detect life-threatening conditions in patients.

-One of the methods that has been suggested recently in the emergency department is capnography or the end of monitoring the expiration of the tides.
+One of the methods suggested recently in the emergency department is capnography, or the End of monitoring the expiration of the tides.

 This study aimed to review the applications of tidal expiration monitoring completion in the emergency department.

 According to the American Heart Association (AAC), continuous waveform capnography, combined with clinical evaluation, is “the most reliable method of confirming and monitoring the correct placement of an endotracheal tube.”

 Capnography can also be used to ensure ventilation with supraglottic devices and confirm that a spontaneously ventilating patient is indeed breathing (for example, through a face mask or nasal cannula sampling).

 More generally, end-tidal capnography is used in the following settings: